 Henry Griesedieck went a different direction.
 He was the son of Franz, born in 1858 in Stromberg, who arrived in the United States in 1873 at the age of 15, according to census records, and went to work for his Uncle Anton in one of the family owned breweries.
 After a few years in this employment, Henry determined to strike out on his own.
 The nephew may have been propelled by the knowledge that Anton had four sons of his own who were likely to inherit the St. Louis beer empire.
 He might also have been motivated by having a wife and family to support.
 At the age of 27 in 1885 Henry had married a 19-year old named Anna and within a year a daughter, Frances, had been born.
 In 1904 a son followed; they name him Henry L., Junior.

-Whatever his motivation, by 1891, at age 33, Henry had opened his own wholesale liquor establishment calling it H.L.
+Whatever his motivation, by 1891 at age 33 Henry had opened his own wholesale liquor establishment calling it H.L.
 Griesedieck & Co.
-It was located at 713-715 North Sixth Street in St. Louis — the address for all its business life.
+It was located at 713-715 North Sixth Street in St. Louis — the address for its entire business life.
 The success of this enterprise may be judged by the fact that within three years Griesedieck had opened a second liquor store at 19 South Six Street.

 Henry almost certainly was also rectifying whiskey, that is, blending and compounding raw product drawn from area distilleries, and merchandising it in his own bottles and labels.
 Shown here is an ad in which his firm is termed “controllers” of “Old Scenter” Rye and “Sweet Briar” Bourbon.
 This signals the proprietary (i.e.,we make it on premises) nature of Griesedieck’s whiskey.
 His other brands included “Big Lou,” “Drum Major,” “Moreland Club,” “Silver Brook,” “Special Hermitage,” “Warbler,” and “Wishbone.”
 “Bedford” was the house gin.
 Henry bothered to trademark only four whiskey brands, according to U.S. Patent Office records: Moreland Club in 1905, Scenter in 1906, Warbler in 1911 and Drum Major in 1913.